Haiti hero image

 Top Highlights by Theme

-- Southern Arts & Coast: Jacmel’s papier-mâché studios, Bassin-Bleu waterfalls, and beach rest at Côte des Arcadins.
+• Southern Arts & Coast: Jacmel’s papier-mâché studios, Bassin-Bleu waterfalls, and coastal rest at Côte des Arcadins.

-- Community Projects: clean water systems, medical/dental clinics, education centers, housing construction, trauma care, and business training.
+• Community Projects: clean-water systems, medical and dental clinics, education centers, housing construction, trauma care, and business training.

 Sub-Regions & Routes